 Significant anniversaries are especially appropriate times for renewing your commitment and love.
 Some couples choose to renew their vows after a particularly difficult crisis in their lives, say, for example, the overcoming of a serious illness or a period of estrangement.
 They want to make it new again!

 Others simply want to reaffirm the tremendous love that has matured and deepened with the passing of years.
 But the vow renewal is not wedding or wedding do-over so don’t de-value the day you and your spouse were first joined in marriage.
 That was a special day no matter where or how it took place.

 A reaffirmation can take place literally anytime after the actual wedding — the next day or 30 years later.
 If you have a special anniversary (think 10+ years) that’s always a great round number for a vow renewal.

 What is the Actual Vow Renewal Process?

-At it most basic, you are basically exchanging your vows again.
+At its most basic, you are exchanging your vows again.
 You will likely write them on your own this time and you will have some emotional stories to tell about your life together.
 This is the most important part of the ceremony.
-Like a wedding, you will exchange rings and if you have children there can be involvement as a family.
+Like a wedding, you will exchange rings and if you have children, involvement as a family is a possibility.
 Children can do readings, and you can have music playing, just as you would at a wedding ceremony.